 In this subsection, we provide a general Leibniz rule to interchange the Fr{\'e}chet derivatives with It\^o integral.
-While for Leibniz rule to exchange the Fr{\'e}chet derivatives with It\^o integral, the readers are refereed to \cite{kammar2016note}. \begin{lemma} Let $H$ be a Banach space and $f$ be a progressively measurable process satisfying, for any $t\in[0,T]$, $f(t,\cdot)$ is Fr{\'e}chet differentiable at any $x\in H$ whose derivative $Df(t,x)\in H^*$ and the following integrability condition holds
+While for Leibniz rule to exchange the Fr{\'e}chet derivatives with the Lebesgue integral, the readers are referred to \cite{kammar2016note}. \begin{lemma} Let $H$ be a Banach space and $f$ be a progressively measurable process satisfying, for any $t\in[0,T]$, $f(t,\cdot)$ is Fr{\'e}chet differentiable at any $x\in H$ whose derivative $Df(t,x)\in H^*$ and the following integrability condition holds

 Then we have for any $x\in H$ and $h\in H$

 \end{lemma} \begin{proof} Consider the mapping $\mathbf{T}:H\to\mathbb{R}$ defined as following